Diversity, Equity & Inclusion

 We Welcome This Work

 We know there’s a lot of work ahead, but it is work we welcome.
 Few companies on the planet are better positioned to make a difference than McDonald’s.
-We feed more people, reach more markets, and operate in more communities than any other restaurant company in the world.
+We feed more people, reach more markets, and serve more communities than any other restaurant company in the world.

 When we harness our scale to change the system, there’s no telling how much of an impact we can make.